-In a controlled way, this type of corrosion is used as a corrosion preventative in galvanized steel.
+In a controlled way, this type of corrosion is used as a corrosion preventive in galvanized steel.
 Galvanized steel can be different grades of steel – usually flat-rolled – that is coated with zinc.
-The zinc is the anode in this galvanic “cell” resulting in protection of the steel.
+The zinc is the anode in this galvanic “cell,” resulting in protection of the steel.
 A coating of paint can also protect the steel, but if the paint coating is compromised, the steel will corrode (rust).
 With galvanized steel, a scratch can occur through the coating, but as long as some coating remains, it will continue to protect the steel.
 Aluminum can also be used as a galvanic protector for steel.
-A line of products called Galvalume is the result.

 Hot-dip galvanizing is one way to produce galvanized steel.
 It has been used effectively for more than 150 years.
 In fact, two French chemists are credited with process firsts.
-In 1742, Paul Jacques Malouin described the process of coating iron by dipping it in molten zinc, and in 1837, Stanislas Sorel obtained a patent for a zinc cleaning/coating process.
+In 1742, Paul Jacques Malouin described the process of coating iron by dipping it in molten zinc.
+In 1837, Stanislas Sorel obtained a patent for a zinc cleaning/coating process.

 For applications requiring a thinner layer of zinc, such as surfaces where paint will be applied, a more modern galvanizing technique is typically used.
 One of these techniques is electrogalvanizing, which deposits a thinner and better-bonded layer of zinc by electroplating in an aqueous electrolyte.

 Interestingly, our familiar heat-treatment process can affect the corrosion rate of the steel by this same galvanic process.
-When a steel is quenched from the hardening temperature, it is a single phase – martensite.
+When a steel is quenched from the hardening temperature, it is a single phase: martensite.
 Upon tempering, carbides are precipitated, resulting in numerous galvanic microcells and a corrosion-rate increase.
 If tempering occurs at higher temperatures, the carbides coalesce, causing a reduction in the number of galvanic cells.
-The corrosion rate decreases as a result.
+As a result, the corrosion rate decreases.
 Similarly, when an age-hardenable aluminum alloy is solution hardened, the corrosion rate is increased upon formation of the second phase.

 The sacrificial, dissimilar-metal process discussed can be used in ways other than coating of steel with a more-sacrificial metal.
 Underground pipes are often protected by connecting sacrificial anode plates of magnesium.
 When the magnesium anode is consumed, it can be replaced.
 Similarly, the use of a magnesium bar often protects water tanks.
 Ships can be protected from corrosion by attaching zinc plates to the hulls.
 All of these examples result in the corrosion of the sacrificial anode and the protection of the cathode.